Matt25969/bpdts_people/README.md

 ## Instructions

-To deploy the application first ensure that you have Docker installed, you can find instructions for a basic Ubuntu distro here: https://docs.docker.com/engine/install/ubuntu/
+To deploy the application locally first ensure that you have Docker installed, you can find instructions for a basic Ubuntu distro here: https://docs.docker.com/engine/install/ubuntu/

 You then need to run the following commands to start the Docker container: